The Ups and Downs of Crowdsourcing

 There are many.

-6. Great collaboration across multiple disciplines, languages, and age ranges.
+Collaboration: Great collaboration across multiple disciplines, languages, and age ranges.

 Unfortunately, for every action, there is an equal and opposite reaction.
 In this case, what's good for one agency is not necessarily good for them all.
 And it's even worse for the talent pool out there.
 Major issues include:

-3. Wages average out to fall well below average, for the lucky ones who actually have their ideas chosen.
+Below Average Wages: They average out to fall well below average, for the lucky ones who actually have their ideas chosen.

-Is Crowdsourcing the Future of Advertising?
+Is It the Future of Advertising?

 Maybe.
 Right now it's too early to tell.
 There are many upsides and many downsides.
 But as the downs fall on the shoulders of the creative talent, and the industry thrives on creativity, it's likely that crowdsourcing will probably remain a very small part of the advertising industry.